NonGMOTrash/teralite/README.md

 - fixed death messages being a little broken with multiple players
 - slightly improved improved memory management for better load times and reduced lag spikes
 - changed the camera system a bit so you can't see quite as far if you put your mouse to the edge of the screen
-- some behind the scenes improvements
+- some big behind the scenes improvements

 #### Beta 2.13 Hotfix #3 (5/2/2021)